-If food transformed into foam and served on porcelain plates is a stronghold of modern haute cuisine, then fish tacos are the best beach party you’ve ever been to.
+If you think food transformed into foam and served on porcelain plates is a stronghold of modern haute cuisine.
+Then, a fish taco party may be the best beach party you’ll ever go to.

 I mean, really, what’s not to love about fish tacos?
-A crispy breading, loaded with chili and citrus, encasing tender, flaky white fish?
-Nope, it’s perfect.
+A crispy breading, loaded with chili powder and citrus, encasing tender, flaky white fish?
+It’s perfect.

 And the crunchy tang of lime-honey coleslaw that balances the heaviness of fried food?
 All I can say is, “I’ll take more of that, please!”
 And the cumin, garlic, and citrus crema that adds a little creaminess to every bite?
 I love it all, and I want you to love it, too.